 SimScale Blog: In the SimScale blog we write about the latest trends in the simulation industry, showcase simulation use cases, introduce new features, and much more…

-Webinars & Workshops: In case you want to attend one of our live webinars or workshops, find all past and upcomming and events here.
+Webinars & Workshops: In case you want to attend one of our live webinars or workshops, find all past and upcoming events here.

-Case Studies: Many customers world wide use SimScale as their main simulation tool.
-Find out more how they use SimScale to streamline their design process.
+Case Studies: Many customers worldwide use SimScale as their main simulation tool.
+Find out more about how they use SimScale to streamline their design process.